-Make sure your brand story and mission reflects through your behaviours and customer touchpoints.
+Make sure your brand, story, and mission reflects through your behaviors and customer touchpoints.

 Plan the structure of your brand story.
 This helps you create a cohesive picture of your business and keep your audience engaged.
 You can decide whether to tell the story from a chronological point of view or divide it in thematic blocks that each focus on a different aspect of your business.

 Remember that you have to open with something that people want to read—you have to hook your audience.
 The chronological structure will work best if there’s something interesting about the way your business started.